TedHusted/awake/awake.md/awake.md

 Taedong: We are already using bots to build bots.
 It would take some time to match our efficiency.

 Kang raises a fore finger off the table.
 “There is also the software that drives the JuJa.
 I understand that it can’t be copied between devices.
-It has to be cloned from a master copy.”
+It has to be cloned directly from a master copy.”

 Taedong: Perhaps you would like me to schedule a meeting with the esteemed Dr. Sun to discuss the feasibility of exporting JuJa machines?